Automattic/mShots/README.md

 can be used if the service misbehaves for any reason.
 With this setting enabled existing thumbnails will be served, but no new thumbnails are generated.

-**Snapper node.JS Module (code in "src")**

-This node backend is no longer in use, but is left in it's latest incarnation (bug fixes) should someone wish to continue using it.

 **mshots node.JS Program (code in "lib")**

 Control the execution of the application with the `mshots_ctl.sh` bash script in the root directory or by manually running the following command from the terminal, whilst in the  `/opt/mshots/` directory: